 This is perhaps the most famous district in Strasbourg.
 You must take the time to stroll along the waterways and appreciate the reflections of the half-timbered houses in the water.
-The pretty medieval houses of the district date from the 16th and 17th centuries, and half-timbering is magnificently decorated.
+The pretty half-timbered houses of the district date from the 16th and 17th centuries.
 Their steep roofs are open over the attics where skins used to dry.

 Find out more about the Petite France district.

-At the end of the Petite France district, the Ponts Couverts (Covered Bridges) depict another cherished postcard image of Strasbourg with its succession of three bridges linking arms of the Ill River and dominated by medieval towers.
+Located at the end of the Petite France district are the Ponts Couverts (Covered Bridges).
+They depict another cherished postcard image of Strasbourg.
+The bridge spans the Ill River with a succession of three medieval towers.

 German Imperial District

-Beyond the limits of the old town, the new masters of Alsace after the 1870-71 Franco-Prussian War (the Germans!) laid out a brand new town which included prestigious buildings, representative of the power around the Imperial Palace (Kaiserpalast), as well as many public buildings which would become iconic buildings in the city.
+Beyond the limits of the old town, the new masters of Alsace after the 1870-71 Franco-Prussian War (the Germans!) laid out a brand new town.
+The district included prestigious buildings, representative of the power around the Imperial Palace (Kaiserpalast), as well as many public buildings which would become iconic buildings in the city.